Mediation

 Construction

-Impact Associates has facilitated multifaceted discussions between senior executives from two federal agencies on the design of a 2-billion-dollar construction project including:
+Impact Associates has facilitated multifaceted discussions between senior executives from two federal agencies on the design of a 2-billion-dollar construction project, including:

 Conceptual planning, schematic design, design development, and permitting.